MortezaNosratpour/Robust-Variational-Inference/README.md

 ![image](https://github.com/MortezaNosratpour/Robust-Variational-Inference/assets/45389014/f9e25c5d-b24f-4716-a3f5-9da30622e703)

 The proposed posterior tries to get rid of tempering factor (T, which is a hyperparameter of the network and need to be tuned) also solves the CPE problem.
+Furthermore, we are investigating the relation between "T" and "aveage mutual information among clean and corresponding augmentd images".